eggaskin/startup260/notes/css.md

 ### Flex
 Areas can move around as screen is resized.

-'flex-direction' is how they are displayed.
+`flex-direction` is how they are displayed.
 Then format child elements with different directions as needed.

-'flex' set with how much content can grow (0-#, 0 means is static) or a pixel/etc size.
+`flex` set with how much content can grow (0-#, 0 means is static) or a pixel/etc size.

 Properties can be overridden in lower levels, lowest level being the HTML itself.